Localization

 2. When you've finished translating your content, open the Localization page and click Upload Translation File.

-2. As your program grows, you will need to repeat this process to translate the new content.
+2. As your program grows, you will need to repeat this process to translate new content.

 Note: If you upload a translation file and then download via the same browser, the file may not contain all translations until you refresh the cache.